Alice Domon: "Disappearance": kidnapping, torture, and murder

-As an example of the black comedy of the marines linked with the repression during the Dirty War, they occasionally made reference to the nuns as the "flying nuns," making reference to the American TV series.
+As an example of the dehumanizing cruelty of the marines linked with the repression during the Dirty War, they occasionally made reference to the nuns as the "flying nuns," jokingly referring to the American TV series.

 Later prosecution of crimes

 After democracy was restored, the government held a national commission to collect testimony from survivors about desaparacedos and treatment at the hands of military and security forces.
 In 1985, the government tried the top former officers of the military in the Trial of the Juntas.
 Investigations had been made of hundreds of other officers.
 Under threat of a military coup, the Congress passed legislation known as the "Pardon Laws" in 1986 and 1987, ending prosecution and establishing a kind of amnesty for acts on both sides during the Dirty War.

 During this period, in 1990, Captain Alfredo Astiz was convicted in France of kidnapping Duquet and Domon, and sentenced in absentia to life in prison by the Appellate Court in Paris.
 At that time, the bodies of the two women had not been found, so he could not be charged with murder.

 In 2003 during the administration of President Nestor Kirchner, Congress repealed the Pardon Laws.
 The Argentine Supreme Court ruled they were unconstitutional, and the government re-opened cases of war crimes during the Dirty War.
 In 2006 Miguel Etcholatz was the first former officer convicted and sentenced to life in a new series of trials.
 Prosecutions continued.

 Astiz also went to trial.
 On 27 October 2011, Alfredo Astiz was convicted by an Argentinian court and sentenced to life imprisonment for crimes against humanity committed during the Dirty War.

 In 2012 an Argentinian prosecutor filed charges against the Dutch-Argentinian pilot Julio Poch for flying the navy plane which supposedly dumped Domon, Duquet and three other women into the Atlantic Ocean.